haskell-github-trust/replace-attoparsec/README.md

 ### Pattern match balanced parentheses

-Find the outer parentheses of all balanced nested parentheses.
-Here's an example of matching a pattern that can't be expressed by a regular expression.
+Find groups of balanced nested parentheses.
+This is an example of a “context-free” grammar, a pattern that can't be expressed by a regular expression.
 We can express the pattern with a recursive parser.

 ```haskell